ecsdeployer/ecsdeployer/www/docs/cmd/ecsdeployer_check.md

   -h, --help            help for check
   -q, --quiet           Quiet mode: no output
       --show            Show the JSONified project config.
+(How the deployer is interpreting it) --yaml            Show the YAMLified project config.
 (How the deployer is interpreting it)
 ```

 ## Global Options